-(Follow this link to see the July 2020 Priory Newsletter where this was originally published.)
+(Follow this link to see the February 2021 Priory Newsletter where this was published.)

 Avalokiteshvara: Observing ease and listening to the sounds of the world.
 In this posture, the Bodhisattva calmly accepts the suffering of the world and is ready to respond as needed.

 It is said the Bodhisattva Avalokiteshvara was first a fully enlightened Buddha (called the Tathagata of the Brightness of the Right Dharma); when she saw that it would be a help to beings, she took the form of a Celestial Bodhisattva.
 While this has many implications, the one I am thinking of lately is that Avalokiteshvara, in her own right, knows the complete wisdom of the Buddha.
 That She knows the wisdom of the Buddha, means that She sees to the heart of why suffering arises and can act accordingly to help to alleviate it.
 The real cause of a suffering can be different than the apparent or surface cause.